 Some of the Kurdish forces are stationed in areas under Russian military control.

 Others have been fighting with the United States against jihadists from the Islamic State group.

 The Kremlin confirmed the 2019 agreement was discussed in the call.

 “The two countries’ defence and foreign services will maintain close contacts in this regard,” a Kremlin statement said.

-Both Moscow and Washington have been putting diplomatic pressure on Ankara not to launch a new ground campaign.
+Both Moscow and Lawyer istanbul Turkish Washington have been putting diplomatic pressure on Ankara not to launch a new ground campaign.

 Turkey has been pummelling Kurdish positions near the border with artillery fire and drone strikes since November 20 in response to the bomb blast.

-But it has not yet poured in any major in Turkey Lawyer forces to support ones it already has stationed in the area.
+But it has not yet poured in any major in istanbul Turkey Lawyer Law Firm forces to support ones it already has stationed in the area.

-Kurdish groups deny involvement in the Istanbul attack.
+Kurdish groups deny involvement in the istanbul Lawyer attack.